B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

-Function that is required to interact with the Cloud SQL

-To trigger
+### Insertdb is used for inserting record to your CLOUD SQL database.

 # To trigger the insertdb function :